Delivery and Retry Options

 |Update all records in chain|

-- Next in chain - The system immediately dials the next record in the chain.
+The system dials the second record in the chain.
+There is no answer.

 - When a chain ends, it is updated in the contact list and the system stops processing that chain.